Wazzabeee/Wazzabeee.github.io/pages/reading.md

 # Reading list 2023/24

 For 2023 I challenged myself to read one book per week.
 In order to make this challenge more concrete, I decided to make it public so that I am somehow obliged to succeed in this challenge.

 It turned out that reading one book a week forced me to prioritize smaller books over the ones I really wanted to read...
-So I dropped that idea and now share here only a list of recently read books.
+So I dropped that idea and now share here only a list of recently read books 📖.

 I always share stories about these books on <a href="https://www.instagram.com/clement_dltl/" target="_blank">Instagram</a>.
-You can contact me there to discuss common readings.
+You can contact me there to discuss common readings 📚.

 * [x] - *The Prince* by Machiavelli
 * [x] - *Promise at Dawn* by Romain Gary